jakeliebow/dfu/README.md

-Depends on yarn or npm as this is not a self sufficient package manager.

-Built with python-3.13.0
+## Warning
+Becareful using yarn as it does not yet support https for proxies, leaving you vulnerable to a MITM attack

 ## Installation
+Install your package manager of choice
+Install python-3.13.0
 Run the build script for build and installation of executable dfu

 ## Usage